Grading the Game: Thomas Rawls, Seahawks’ defense aces wild-card test vs. Lions

 This was the best the defense has looked since Earl Thomas was injured, keeping Detroit and Matthew Stafford in check throughout.

 At least three Detroit drops helped.
-But Seattle also hounded Stafford and made the plays when they had to.
+But Seattle also hounded Stafford and made the plays when it had to.

 Seattle moved cornerback DeShawn Shead inside at times to cover 220-pound Anquan Boldin.
-Shead broke up a pass on a third down late in the second quarter to force a Detroit punt and had another third-down pass breakup on a throw to Marvin Jones late in the first half that forced a Detroit field goal.
+Shead broke up a pass on third down late in the second quarter to force a Detroit punt and had another third-down pass breakup on a throw to Marvin Jones late in the first half that forced a Detroit field goal.

 Bobby Wagner and K.J.
 Wright teamed for a key stop on fourth down on the first play of the second quarter when the game was scoreless.